Sustainability Economics and Gujarat Power Corporation Limited Sign MoU to Accelerate the Convergence of AI and Clean Energy

 Ahmedabad- India, Feb.
-07, 2025 (GLOBE NEWSWIRE) -- Ahmedabad, India – In a groundbreaking move to accelerate the convergence of artificial intelligence (AI) and clean energy, Sustainability Economics and Gujarat Power Corporation Limited (GPCL) have signed a Memorandum of Understanding (MoU).
+08, 2025 (GLOBE NEWSWIRE) -- In a groundbreaking move to accelerate the convergence of artificial intelligence (AI) and clean energy, Sustainability Economics and Gujarat Power Corporation Limited (GPCL) have signed a Memorandum of Understanding (MoU).
 This strategic partnership aims to integrate two transformative megatrends through an innovative approach, fostering the growth of AI infrastructure powered by clean energy sources.

 Sustainability Economics, a global leader in AI advancement, is headquartered in Singapore and the United States, with a major development center in Bengaluru, India.
 The company is laying the foundation for an AI driven future by playing a critical role in the end-to-end AI ecosystem, powering every building block of AI.